-We get asked many dentist questions online - Common Dental Questions Online we get asked on Dentalchat is - What is an Endodontist?
+We get asked many dentist questions online - Common Dental Questions Online we get asked on Dentalchat are - What is an Endodontist?
 Another common dental question we get asked is - Why do I need a Root Canal?
-We will be discussing root canals, endodontics and endodontists in this dental blog.
+We will be discussing root canals, endodontics, and endodontists in this dental blog.

 Health care has become and is becoming more specialized in many countries throughout the world.
-Certain tasks such as heart surgery or doing various health care procedures is best handled by doctors with a specialized focus in that realm.
-Now, like most of health care - dentistry is becoming more specialized.
+Certain tasks such as heart surgery or doing various health care procedures are best handled by doctors with a specialized focus in that realm.
+Now, like most health care - dentistry is becoming more specialized.
 There are many dental specialties or dentist specialists, that specialize in mostly one aspect of dentistry.
-One US recognized dental specialty is endodontists.
+One US-recognized dental specialty is endodontists.

-Endodontics is a dental specialty that studies the dental pulp, root canal or inside of the tooth.
-An Endodontist is a dentistry specialist that can provide root canal therapy & treatment of the tooth root including doing apicoectomy.
-Endondontists are specialized dentists that perform endodontic therapy in the tooth or teeth.
-That is, they focus on the Pulp and pulp canal and the possibly infection of that region in the mouth..
-After becoming a general dentist, endodontist continue their post graduate education for generally couple years more - to become an endodontist.
+Endodontics is a dental specialty that studies the dental pulp, root canal, or inside of the tooth.
+An Endodontist is a dentistry specialist that can provide root canal therapy & treatment of the tooth root including apicoectomy.
+Endodontists are specialized dentists that perform endodontic therapy in the tooth or teeth.
+That is, they focus on the Pulp and pulp canal and the possible infection of that region in the mouth.
+After becoming a general dentist, endodontist continue their post-graduate education for generally a couple of years more - to become an endodontist.
 A general dentist can also treat the ailments of the root canal, but at times with complications in the root canal/root pulp - an endodontist is called upon to perform the procedure.
 Endodontists are usually referred the more complicated root canals.
 Root Canal Treatment (RCT) is generally referred to in the dental community as RCT.
-Root Canal therapy or treatment can vary from tooth to tooth, with generally larger molars taking more time to complete than the single rooted and single crown front teeth.
+Root Canal therapy or treatment can vary from tooth to tooth, with generally larger molars taking more time to complete than the single-rooted and single-crown front teeth.

-Becoming a Endodontist - how does one become a endodontist?
-To become a Endodontist, a general dentist after finishing dental school, usually goes another 2 years or 3 years more to dental school or dental specialty program to become an endodontist.
+Becoming an Endodontist - how does one become an endodontist?
+To become an Endodontist, a general dentist after finishing dental school, usually goes another 2 years or 3 years more to a dental school or a dental specialty program to become an endodontist.

-Patients who have suffered from issues related to root canal - are very well aware of the severity of pain that may arise from an abscessed tooth.
-The reason is that root canal is a very sensitive part of the tooth.
+Patients who have suffered from issues related to root canals - are very well aware of the severity of pain that may arise from an abscessed tooth.
+The reason is that the root canal is a very sensitive part of the tooth.
 Teeth roots have pointed edges.
-In case of injury occuring to the tooth nerve or root canal, or a cavity is formed in the root canal area - the victim may suffer from severe pain.
+In case of an injury occurring to the tooth nerve or root canal, or a cavity is formed in the root canal area - the victim may suffer from severe pain.
 In many cases, the person is not able to speak or eat properly.

 An option is to extract a tooth or to save it by doing a root canal.
-Endodontist are a great resource to help save a tooth or teeth.
+Endodontists are a great resource to help save a tooth or teeth.

-Most teeth that have an root canal done, have a high success rate.
-Sometimes, failure of root canal can happen.
-That is, occasionally the root canal treatment may need to be re-done.
+Most teeth that have a root canal done, have a high success rate.
+Sometimes, the failure of a root canal can happen.
+That is, occasionally the root canal treatment may need to be redone.
 Also, around the root tip area under the gums, the abscess may not go away with root canal treatment and antibiotics.
 In this case, a further treatment endodontist may need to perform is an Apicoectomy - a retrograde root canal filling done by making an incision usually in the gum area by the root tip. an apicoectomy is sometimes called a root-end resection.
 We will discuss this further in future articles.
-Most teeth that do have root canal treatment - usually do not need apicoectomy treatment done.
+Most teeth that do have root canal treatment - usually do not need apicoectomy treatment.